-Let our expert team of Personal Injury and Premises Liability attorneys help you in your case.
+Let our expert team of Personal Injury and Austin Premises Liability Lawyers help you in your case.
 We know that you are deeply troubled by being injured due to a hazard or a dangerous environment, and we want to make things right for you and your family.

 “[Mr. Terry] settled the case to everyone’s satisfaction.
 I used him for a personal injury case and I would highly recommend him.” — Karen (client from Austin)

 Additional client feedback is available on our Testimonials page.

 For a free consultation, call 512-910-2000, or contact Jim and Trent our Austin premises liability attorneys online.
 You don’t have to suffer at the hands of negligent business owners.
 As a team, we will get the outcome you deserve.